MuhtasimTanmoy/playground/Phone Interview.md

 # Phone Interview

+- I can say about my philosphy behind the career output you are seeing.
+- I started my career working on front end, as I was curious about how browser work
+- Then I got intrested in backend that the data I am having in front.
+Then iOS, the most mature and fast paced system I have worked on so far.

 - Logical maintainable extensible code output
 - My experinece with backend was give api interface, call orm, review the query the orm generated, make improvements in it, cache it if needed, with proper serialization deserialization send it

 # LP
 Customer Obsession
     - Fixing crash reports
+    - My way of customer obsession is improving quality of my code and stack.
 Ownership
     - XMPP module fully maintained by me.
 So, SwiftUI long term.
 Invent and Simplify